Activities · Last updated 2 June 2026

 Can I pay in euros in Gibraltar?

-Some shops accept euros, but the exchange rate offered is usually poor.
-It is better to pay in pounds (sterling or Gibraltar) or use a card.
+Some shops accept euros, but the exchange rate offered is usually unfavourable.
+It is better to pay in pounds (sterling or Gibraltar pounds) or use a card.
 Most shops accept Visa and Mastercard.

 Is there a supermarket in Gibraltar?